jennymalmoe/AbsoluteFitness/README.md

 * be able to get a free trial period to make a decision to buy a membership or not.
 It's common practice for studios to offer a free trial period.
 I might choose another studio if this one doensn't offer that.
 * find out how this studio stands out from the crowd (the studios USP's *better results in less time and remote training*), why should I choose "Absolute Fitness" instead of someone else?

-As a returning visitor (existing member, potential member with training skills/experience, potential member with no training skills/experience ) I want to:
+As a returning visitor (existing member, potential member with training experience, potential member with no training experience) I want to:

 * find schedules, contact information and current events.
 * be able to easily navigate and find general information about prices, location, classes etc.
 * be presented with an attractive membership offer and/or a free trial.
-I need that to make a decision if this is something for me with no training exprerience.
+I need that to make a decision if this is something for me (especially returning visitors with no training exprerience).
 * find out how this studio stands out from the crowd (the studios USP:s - better results in less time and remote training), why should I choose "Absolute Fitness" instead of someone else?
 * be asured that this traing method is compateble to me.
 I don't want to buy a membership, and then find out it's out of my leauge.
-* be able to easily navigate and find general information about prices, location, classes etc.
-* be presented with an attractive membership offer or/and a free trial.
-I need that to make a decision if this is something for me with no training exprerience.
-* find out how this studio stands out from the crowd (the studios USP *better results in less time and remote training*), why should I choose "Absolute Fitness" instead of someone else?

 ### Strategy